-I support individuals to live well, by supporting them to negotiate their labyrinth of experiences and make sense and meaning from it.
+I support you to negotiate your labyrinth of experiences and make sense and meaning from it.

-I am informed by my studies in complementary health, anatomy & physiology, body work, behavioural patterns/conditions and my work-life learning.
+I am informed by my studies in counselling & psychotherapy, creative practices, complementary health, anatomy & physiology including neuro-science, body work, behavioural patterns/conditions and my work-life learning.

 I can work in a traditional seat to seat format or we can use methods that involve sand, objects, drawing materials, diagrams and body movement – this can be facilitated through video call.

 The themes of my psychotherapeutic work have involved primary and secondary trauma to the individual, couples and families in many different formats.

 Relational Trauma: Relational trauma is experienced, when we have been abused, neglected or have suffered.

 I will work with you whether your relational trauma is from the experience of a child, spouse, family member or friend.
 You may have experiences that have affected your personal identity, your financial status, your home life/environment.

 For whatever reason, our closest relatives/relationships may be unable to give us the emotional availability, attunement and attention we need.
 Relational trauma can also be related to an incident such as sexual, physical, emotional abuse, an accident or incident.

 I support your distress with compassion and calmness.